Can You Actually Whiten Teeth With Drugstore Hydrogen Peroxide?

 Can you whiten teeth with store-bought hydrogen peroxide?
-After all, most whitening strips, pens, and gels have peroxide as an active ingredient.
+After all, most teeth whitening strips, pens, and gels have peroxide as an active ingredient.
 Is it possible to rinse or brush with hydrogen peroxide instead of paying 40 or 50 bucks for a teeth whitening kit at the store?
 No. And trust me, there’s a good reason why.

 First off, the type of peroxide ingredients in teeth whitening systems aren’t the same as the brown bottle of hydrogen peroxide you have in your medicine cabinet.
-These bleaching agents have specific levels of carbamide or hydrogen peroxide.
+These teeth whitening agents have specific levels of carbamide or hydrogen peroxide.
 Depending on which one, the concentration and application time will vary.
 If you’re just swishing (or rubbing) it around for a couple of minutes, it isn’t going to penetrate your teeth and make them whiter.

-The gel that your dentist uses may have concentrations of hydrogen peroxide between 10-40%, depending on the brand, ingredients, and what your specific teeth need.
+The teeth whitening gel that your dentist uses may have concentrations of hydrogen peroxide between 10-40%, depending on the brand, ingredients, and what your specific teeth need.
 But your bottle of hydrogen peroxide is somewhere around 3%.
 Even if you did brush or rinse with straight drugstore hydrogen peroxide, it would likely make little to no difference in the color of your teeth.
 Whereas a thicker gel that’s in place for several minutes (like in a strip or tray) will.

 Using something that’s “fast” like mouthwash or toothpaste offers very little contact time with your teeth.
 And for effective stain removal and whitening, hydrogen peroxide or carbamide peroxide really needs to set against your teeth for 30-60 minutes at a time, several days in a row.